Her0x27/camerazeroday/documents/tsProblems.md

 **Recommendation:** Ensure proper cleanup.

 - [x] Verify cleanup function returns in all useEffect with event listeners
-- [ ] Use AbortController for fetch requests
+- [x] Use AbortController for fetch requests
+  - Added optional `signal` parameter to `validateApiKey`, `uploadToImgBB`, and `uploadMultipleToImgBB`
+  - All fetch calls now accept AbortSignal for cancellation
+  - Proper error handling for aborted requests
 - [x] Add cleanup for touch/mouse events in pattern-lock
 - [ ] Test cleanup with React DevTools